-Applicants must meet the general admission requirements for Vanguard College (see pg.
-86).
+Applicants must meet the general admission requirements for Vanguard College

-In addition to Vanguard's Field Education requirements (see pg.
-74), students from this program must also attend the program specific practicum class each semester.
+In addition to Vanguard's Field Education requirements, students from this program must also attend the program specific practicum class each semester.

 Please refer to the Financial Information section of this catalogue for addition information.